Phantas0s/questions-job-interview/README.md

 ## Working Place

 * Is home office allowed?
 Under what conditions?
+(Important for COVID19!)
 * Do you allow remote work?
 Under what conditions?
 * What kind of office do you have?
 Open offices?
 * Is there only developers in one office?
 Where are the marketing / customer care teams?